04 November 2021 21:26

 The deep-water port of Jebel Ali in Dubai is the most heavily frequented port in the Middle East.
-From the port, ten immense tanks needed to be transported around 90 kilometres inland.
+From the port, some immense tanks needed to be transported around 90 kilometres inland.

 The dimensions of the cargo were truly astounding.
 Each tank measures 52 metres in length, six metres in height and 5.3 metres across.
 And the weight each of these beasts is equally impressive at around 200 tonnes, all of which will be spread over a total of 30 heavy-duty axles.